-This report discusses the methods, assumptions, and results from a model run using the groundwater availability model for the central portion of the Gulf Coast Aquifer System.
-This model run replaces the results of GAM Run 09-009 (Oliver, 2009).
-GAM Run 13-027 meets current standards set after the release of GAM Run 09-009 including use of the extent of the official aquifer boundaries within the district rather than the entire active area of the model within the district.
-Table 1 summarizes the groundwater availability model data required by statute, and Figure 1 shows the area of the model from which the values in the table were extracted.
-If after review of the figure, the Colorado County Groundwater Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the Texas Water Development Board immediately.
+This report replaces the results of GAM Run 14-012 (Bahaya and Anaya, 2015), as the approach used for analyzing model results has been since refined to more accurately delineate flows to surface water and geographic information for the model grid has recently been updated.
+Table 1 summarizes the groundwater availability model data required by statute and Figure 1 shows the area of the groundwater availability model from which the values in the table was extracted.
+If, after review of Figure 1, the Texana Groundwater Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, please notify the TWDB at your earliest convenience.